work7z/LafTools/README.md

 # LafTools
-The next generation of an versatile toolbox designed for programmers, which is
+The next generation of a versatile toolbox designed for programmers, which is
 - Fully Open Source
 - Offline Capable
 - Cross-Platform